 Junior ISAs

-Opening and managing the account
+Opening and managing a Junior ISA

-Contributions and access
+Contributions and access rules

-Tax and investment risk
+Tax efficiency and investment considerations

 THE VALUE OF INVESTMENTS AND THE INCOME THEY PRODUCE CAN FALL AS WELL AS RISE.
 YOU MAY GET BACK LESS THAN YOU INVESTED.